Quotient gradings and the intrinsic fundamental group: On equi-dimensional gradings

 Now, assume that the grading on $\mathcal{B}$ is equi-dimensional.
 In particular, the dimensions in~\eqref{eq:dimofgamma0} and~\eqref{eq:dimofe2} are equal for every $\gamma_0\in \Gamma$, and so

 Consequently, the equality condition in the Cauchy-Schwarz inequality implies that for every $\gamma_0\in\Gamma$, the $|[\Gamma :G]|$-tuples

 are $\mathbb{Q}$-dependent.
-Since these are tuples of non-negative integers we conclude from their linear dependence that they are equal.
+Since these are tuples of non-negative integers that defer by a permutation, we conclude from their linear dependence that they are equal.
 Finally, since the $\Gamma$-action \eqref{psigamma} on\\ $[\Gamma:G]$ is transitive, these tuples are constant, that is $m_{\gamma _1G}=m_{\gamma_2G}$ for any\\ $\gamma_1,\gamma_2\in \Gamma$.
 This proves the``only if" part. \end{proof} With the notation of Theorem \ref{th:equidim} choose a transversal set $\mathcal{T}$ of $G$ in $\Gamma$.
 Then the theorem says that the induced $\Gamma$-grading is equi-dimensional if and only if the element responsible for the induction can be given independently of $\gamma_0 \in \Gamma$ as

 As mentioned in the beginning of this section, the equi-dimension property is closed to quotients.
 On the other hand, by Theorem \ref{AW}, a semisimple finite-dimensional graded algebra decomposes into a direct sum of graded-simple algebras.
 The following claim merges these two facts. \begin{lemma} Let \eqref{eq:algebragrading} be an equi-dimensional $\Gamma$-grading of a semisimple finite-dimensional algebra $\mathcal{A}$ and let $N\lhd\Gamma$.
 Then every simply-graded summand of the quotient $\bigslant{\mathcal{G}_\mathcal{A}}{N}$ is equi-dimensional over $\Gamma/N$. \end{lemma} \begin{proof} Let $\Lambda_{\Gamma/N}$ be a simply-graded summand of the quotient $\bigslant{\mathcal{G}_\mathcal{A}}{N}$.
-We make use either of \cite[Theorem B]{ginosar2013graph}, or of \eqref{egeq} (noticing that by Theorem \ref{BSZ}, $\Lambda_{\Gamma/N}$ is induced from some twisted group algebra which is equi-dimensional) to deduce that
+We make use either of \cite[Theorem B]{ginosar2013graph}, or of \eqref{egeq} (noticing that by Theorem \ref{BSZ}, $\Lambda_{\Gamma/N}$ is induced from some TGA grading which is equi-dimensional) to deduce that

 Finally, the equi-dimensional property of the entire sum yields an equality in \eqref{egeqgraph} for every $g\in\Gamma/N$ running over all direct summands of $\bigslant{\mathcal{G}_\mathcal{A}}{N}$. \end{proof}